tjpalanca/LearningJulia.jl/docs/src/generative.md

 * We create Luxor.jl functions that construct objects, and then Javis `Objects` essentially are rendered for each frame from closures defined through those Luxor objects.
+* Concepts
+  * `Object` calls a function that draws something onto the canvas.
+    * `Object` consists of `Frames`, a `func` drawing function, and an optional `Animation`
+  * `Frames` can be defined as a range (`1:100`), same as previous (`:same`) or `RFrames` relative to the previous index.
+    * Don't define a frame range > than the background.
+* Okay after than brouhaha with the display required on cloud servers, this package is growing quite fast on me.
+I'm still amazed at how fast things just render!

 ## Compose.jl